 System Ability Levels provide a way of mapping system ability in one of the nine key system abilities.
 The abilities are described in detail in the SRA and MAR.
 Each is assigned a series of levels.
-Ability Levels provide a progressive characterisation of what any system might be required to do.
-They do so without reference to the technologies that create the Ability and without reference to the application.
-Ability Levels provide a way of characterising systems in terms of the requirements of a particular application.
-They allow proposers to declare the current state of the art and the intended goal of a project in a uniform way.
+Ability Levels provide a progressive characterisation of what any system might be required to do, but defined without reference to a specific application.
+The difficulty of achieving each level within an application context will depend on the exact application and on the exact requirements of that application.